Dave Collins (baseball): Cincinnati Reds

 Collins was signed by the Cincinnati Reds, with whom he had previously had the most success.
 Used as a fourth outfielder/pinch hitter by the Reds, Collins found some success, hitting .294 in 1987, but his average dropped to .236 in 1988.
 In 1989, he was released.

 St. Louis Cardinals

 Collins' last season was in 1990, with the St. Louis Cardinals, batting .224 in 99 games as a first baseman.

 Career statistics

-In 1701 games over 16 seasons, Collins compiled a .272 batting average (1335-for-4907) with 667 runs, 187 doubles, 52 triples, 32 home runs, 373 RBI, 395 stolen bases, 467 base on balls, 660 strikeouts, .338 on-base percentage and .351 slugging percentage.
+In 1701 games over 16 seasons, Collins compiled a .272 batting average with 667 runs, 187 doubles, 52 triples, 32 home runs, 373 RBI, 395 stolen bases, 467 base on balls, 660 strikeouts, and a .338 on-base percentage and .351 slugging percentage.
 Defensively, Collins recorded a .986 fielding percentage at all three outfield positions and at first base.
 Tommy John thought Collins was a better player on Astroturf fields (like Riverfront Stadium) than natural grass fields (like Yankee Stadium).

 Retirement

 Collins played briefly for the Fort Myers Sun Sox of the Senior Professional Baseball Association.

+He was inducted into the South Dakota Sports Hall of Fame in 1995.